monica-agarwal/monica-agarwal.github.io/_pages/about.md

 Welcome to my website!

-I am a PhD Candidate in the [Applied and Agricultrual Economics Department](https://aae.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).
+I am a PhD Candidate in the [Applied and Agricultural Economics Department](https://aae.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).

 I am a *development economist* with a focus on the *economics of education*.
 Most of my current work is on affirmative action policies in early childhood.
 For more on my work please see my [research](/_pages/research.md)